ga2arch/slack/README.md

 * cmake

 and a fairly recent c++ compiler.
-It was tested on Archlinux and MacOS 10.10.
+It was tested on Archlinux and MacOSX 10.10.